vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 Once created, you should see the organization overview screen:
 <img src="../img/doc-imgs/organization-overview.png" />
 :::tip
-To allow other team members to interact with Merlinn, you need to invite them to your organization.
+To allow other team members to interact with Vespper, you need to invite them to your organization.
 For this, you need to configure an `SMTP_CONNECTION_URL` in your environment variables.
 Use a service like [SendGrid](https://sendgrid.com/) or [Mailgun](https://www.mailgun.com/).

 After you have a working SMTP server, go to "Members" and click "Invite members".
 :::

 ### Connect integrations

-Merlinn supports several integrations that allows it to fetch data during incidents & follow-up questions.
+Vespper supports several integrations that allows it to fetch data during incidents & follow-up questions.
 To connect integrations, go to your "Integrations" page.

 :::info
 To learn which integrations are available, check the [Integrations](../03-Integrations/01-Slack.md) section.